jaehyeon-kim/vscode-node-python/README.md

 ?
 How would you like to use ESLint?
-To check syntax, find problems, and enforce code style ?
+To check syntax, find problems, and enforce code style ==> maybe set to To check syntax, find problems only?
+?
 What type of modules does your project use?
 CommonJS (require/exports) ?
 Which framework does your project use?
 None of these ?
 Does your project use TypeScript?
 No